dinesh-vdl/pub-finder-bacha/README.md

-# pub-finder
+# Pub Finder
-Search for pubs nearby by setting the radius

- ###Features
+- Set the desired distance from your current location
- - Displays pubs nearby
+- Tap update radius to display the nearby pubs

- - User can set the search radius
- - Displays rating of the pub if available
+- Displays rating of the pubs if available
+- Maximum distance for the search is set to 10km